mikerly131/ObjectsOne/README.md

 # ObjectsOne

 What's the point of OOP?
 What's the _object_ of it all?
+Code, eat, sleep, repeat.

 ## Java Objects